 solo voice and piano by R. Walker.
 No date.
 Can anyone add any further information?

-- The David Le page Trio performed a tribute to MP called ‘The Hall of Bright Carvings’ on 21 September 2010, as part of the Victor Hugo International Music Festival on Guersey.
+- The David Le Page Trio performed a tribute to MP called ‘The Hall of Bright Carvings’ on 21 September 2010, as part of the Victor Hugo International Music Festival on Guernsey.

 ‘The music ... included new material by the trio’ (Guernsey Press, 22 Sept 2010, p.21)